browserengineering/book/book/embeds.md

 ```

 There's one more subtlety to scrolling.
 After we scroll, we want to
-*clamp* the scroll position, so you can't scroll past the last thing
+*clamp* the scroll position, to prevent the user scrolling past the
-on the page.
-Right now `clamp_scroll` uses the window height to
+last thing on the page.
+Right now `clamp_scroll` uses the window
-determine the maximum scroll amount; let's move that function inside
+height to determine the maximum scroll amount; let's move that
-`Frame` so it can use the current frame's height:
+function inside `Frame` so it can use the current frame's height:

 ``` {.python}
 class Frame: